cbdp/100-days-of-code/log.md

 **Today's Progress**: JavaScript Algorithms and Data Structures Projects 4/5

 **Notes**: Checked out the solves from yesterdays telephone num validator and they're.... using a single RegEx.
-I knew I didn't exactly aced it, but it's humbling to see it solved in a single regEx, albeit a little annoying.
+I knew I didn't exactly ace it, but it's humbling to see it solved in a single regEx, albeit a little annoying.
 For anything production, I'd hesitate to use either solution and would probably rather pick a specific js library to solve this problem, as that seems a little more bullet- and futureproof.
-Anyway, the final projecy is difficult, difficult, lemon, difficult.
+Anyway, the final project is difficult, difficult, lemon, difficult.

 Working on the final piece for the cert; a cash registry thing.